PhD Candidate | Graduating June 2026

 Published

 A novel LED-based signaling system that enables bystander privacy protection in augmented reality environments.
-Accepted at ACM MobiHoc'25.

-Technologies: Kotlin, Android Development, OpenGL, Computer Vision
+Stack: Kotlin, Android, OpenGL, Computer Vision

-Status: Published at ACM MobiHoc '25
+Venue: ACM MobiHoc '25

-VBIT: Visualizing and Blocking IoT Trackers
+VBIT: Visualizing IoT Trackers

 Under Review